Statement of Commitment to Members

 Clinchfield Federal Credit Union provides tuition assistance for post-high school education so that employees may further their careers in the credit union movement.

-Clinchfield Federal Credit Union’s CEO actively participates in legislative affairs activities at local, state and national levels through attendance at regular meetings with elected officials.
-The CEO regularly attends at the Governmental Affairs Conference in Washington D.C., as well as participating in local activities and fundraisers for legislators representing Clinchfield Federal Credit Union’s communities.
-The CEO also participates regularly in CUNA/Tennessee Credit Union League-sponsored Hike-The Hill Program, lobbying for the credit unions’ best interests on Capitol Hill.
+Clinchfield Federal Credit Union Management actively participates in legislative affairs activities at local, state and national levels through attendance at regular meetings with elected officials.
+Management regularly attends at the Governmental Affairs Conference in Washington D.C., as well as participates in local activities and fundraisers for legislators representing Clinchfield Federal Credit Union’s communities.

 Section 6: Public Service & Corporate Citizenship